arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 # Description
 Enable edge AI for high performance industrial, building automation and robotics applications with the Portenta Max Carrier.
 The Portenta Max Carrier transforms the Arduino® Portenta family into a standardized industrial platform, ready for use as a single board computer or as a reference design.
 The Portenta Max Carrier provides easy access to the onboard peripherals of the Arduino® Portenta X8 including Gigabit Ethernet, microSD and PCIe.
 This board further augments the capabilities of the Portenta X8 with Fieldbus, LoRa®, 4G, Cat-M1 and NB-IoT connectivity providing a platform for Industry 4.0.

+# About this Document

+This document serves as the official reference for the technical specifications of the Portenta Max Carrier.
+It provides a detailed overview of the board's capabilities, features and supported components.
+For additional information on using the board, including setup guides and practical applications, please visit [docs.arduino.cc](https://docs.arduino.cc/).

 # Target areas:
 Industry 4.0, prototyping, robotics, data logging